The engine is the heart of the car. It consists of various components, each of which contributes to improving the performance of the car.

 Short block engine

-What factors to consider when choosing between a long block and short block engine
+Factors to consider when choosing between a long block and short block engine

-Not all the components of the engine block will work with the electrical components of the car.
-There many instances where you experience problems with the transmission or the electronic control unit after installing a new engine.
-You will need to work closely with your mechanic to ensure compatibility.
+Not all engine block components will work with the car’s electrical components.
+There are many cases where you may have problems with the transmission or electronic control unit after installing a new engine.
+To ensure compatibility, you must work closely with your mechanic.

-After driving your car for thousands of miles your engine block can develop problems and be in need of replacement.
-The first option available to you is to get a fully assembled engine block called the turn key.
-This comes from the manufacturer’s warehouse in a crate and you will only be required to join it to your car electrical components.
-The other option is to get a long block engine which comes as the engine block, pistons, crank, camshaft, cylinder head and valve train.
+After thousands of kilometres of driving, your engine block can have problems and require replacement.
+The first option available to you is a completely assembled engine block, the so-called turn key.
+This comes in a box from the manufacturer’s warehouse, and all you have to do is connect it to the electrical components of your car.
+The other option is to get an engine with a long engine block, which is delivered as engine block, piston, crankshaft, camshaft, cylinder head and valve train.